A big red island with a touch of greenery

 Tourism, textiles and light manufactures exports, agriculture (Madagascar is the world’s largest producer of vanilla) and mining are the main sources of income of the island.

 For more information about Madagascar or about travel in Madagascar, do not hesitate to contact us

 Despite this enormous economic potential, Madagascar remains paralyzed by poverty, the mortality rate of newborns is high and the adult illiteracy rate remains at 30%.

 HT AGENCY TOURS

-Luxury Madagascar and all Africa tours and safaris.
+Luxury Madagascar with the best luxury African safari tours packages.
 Discover your next perfect destination with HT Agency Tours